 The way that memories imprint in our minds links directly with our physical senses, and there are ways to increase your awareness of your experiences and ability to recall them.
+In the following post, we’ll discuss:

 • How tuning into our physical senses can help us remember experiences,

-• How to correlate the physical senses with the 5 clair senses, and
+• How to correlate the physical senses with the 5 “Clair” senses, and

 • How you can apply this approach to recalling past lives

-How our Physical Senses Help Us Remember Events
+How Our Physical Senses Help Us Remember Events

 We remember our vacations so well because we have heightened awareness of our experiences.
 We try new foods, look more intently at the landscape, observe the people around us, and notice the differences in smells and the quality of the light.
 We bask in the sun, get thrills skiing the perfect snow, or try some new activity.

+If you didn’t make a memory, don’t expect it to be there to recall.
 We tend to pay less attention to the present in our everyday lives.
 Our minds are mapping out the future, analyzing relationships, or regretting something in the past.
 Without the focus on the present, we are not building memories.
 No wonder we have difficulty recalling past lives.

 How Our Senses Create Memories and Enhance Past Life Recall

-While we have five physical senses of the body for experiencing the physical world around us, we also have several ‘clair’ senses that allow us to be aware of energies and access our intuition.
-These five ‘clair’ senses are:
+While we have five physical senses of the body for experiencing the physical world around us, we also have several ‘Clair’ senses that allow us to be aware of energies and access our intuition.
+These five ‘Clair’ senses are:

 • Clairvoyance: seeing images